The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. These rights are:

 Maryland Avenue, SE Washington, DC 20202-4605

-*The student can complete a 'Waiver for Release of Information', granting specific individuals access to information related only to financial aid processes.
+*The student can complete a FERPA Authorization Release Form, granting specific individuals access to information related only to financial aid processes.

 FERPA designates certain information related to students as “Directory Information” and gives the University the right to disclose such information to anyone inquiring without having to ask students for permission unless to students specifically request in writing that ALL such information not be made public without their written consent.
 The University shall release “Directory Information” unless students specifically request in writing that it be withheld.